lukasmartinelli/lukasmartinelli.github.io/_drafts/2015-09-26-create-tshirt-with-mapbox-studio.md

 You don't want too many features printed on your chest.
 Choose a base map with good contrast and customize it to show only the features you want.
-Especially the stylistic base maps will probably yield good results while anything with height textures and satellites images will be more difficult.
+Especially the stylistic base maps will probably yield good results.

 ![Mapbox good basemaps for T-shirts](/media/mapbox_good_basemap_tshirt.png)